 MetService

-With New Zealand’s notoriously unpredictable weather, a weather app comes in handy, especially when you’re about to set out on a hiking trip or book a ferry crossing.
+With New Zealand’s notoriously unpredictable weather, a weather app is handy, especially when you plan a hiking trip or book a ferry crossing.

 The MetService New Zealand Weather app

-• includes a real-time rain radar for your area, zoomable three-day rain forecast maps as well as severe weather warnings and watches for your location.
+- includes a real-time rain radar for your area, zoomable three-day rain forecast maps, severe weather warnings, and watches for your location.

 It even allows you to customize your weather dashboard or view live traffic cameras for urban locations.